ffathy-tdx/Pixel-Sorting-Python/README.md

 # Pixel Sorting (Python)

 A Python reimplementation of the classic pixel sorting glitch art effect.
 Based on the Unity compute-shader project [Pixel-Sorting](https://github.com/GarrettGunnell/Pixel-Sorting), but implemented in plain Python with OpenCV, NumPy, and [colour-science](https://pypi.org/project/colour-science/).
+Unlike the GPU-accelerated Unity version, this implementation is CPU-based, making it slower but more portable and easier to run on any system.

 <div align="center">